misLuigi/Davo-City-Homepage-Project/README.md

 - Learn how to design in Figma and implement it on my coded website.
 - MOST OF ALL, I learned how to seek help from the community and google things as a way to fix problems I encoutered while making this project.

-Thank you for reading this README file and I hope you my solo project good. 😊
+Thank you for reading this README file and I hope you like my solo project. 😊